RSS

 Manufacturing Cost

 When you are working with an Inventory Assembly item you have an additional cost field – the Total Bill of Materials Cost.
-I’ll address this in an upcoming posting.
+See my article on Understanding the Total Bill Of Materials Cost.

 Let me know if this is clear, and if you need more information!